 Prayer is open communication with God (or whatever you choose to call it).
 You can pray when you are happy, grateful, sad, angry, or any other emotion.
 You can ask for what you need, what you want, pray for yourself, and pray for others.
 Even if you don't experience a life changing moment when praying, just thinking your prayer or saying it out loud can be a source of comfort.

 For others, prayer may not be "for them."
 This is where meditation comes in.
-You can learn more about meditation and how to meditate here.
 Before you begin a meditation practice, it may be helpful to set an intention before you start.
 What do you want to gain from your meditation experience?
 What insight are you looking for?
 Sometimes the answers to our most burning questions, or the solutions to a problem already exist within our subconscious and meditation is a way to put your thoughts to rest and allow the feelings or answers to come to you.

 Rituals are apart of your routine that enhance your growth and/or connection with God (or whatever you choose to call it).
 And not all rituals need to have a spiritual focus to be beneficial.
-For some, a ritual may include listening to a podcast every day, cleaning your room, or maybe attending a church service (if you are interesting in learning about new cultures or beginning your spiritual journey, you can read about my experience visiting a Sikh temple here).
+For some, a ritual may include listening to a podcast every day, cleaning your room, or maybe attending a church service.

 Your rituals should be personal to you and not feel forced.
 For me, I practice "morning manifestations," which is in essence future journaling.
 I have a dedicated folder in the notes app on my phone, and I take a few minutes for myself every morning to set intentions for the day/week, write out things I'm grateful for, or write about something that hasn't happened as if it already has.
 This is the first thing that I do almost every morning, and all for myself.